Chandana2621/Branch-profitability-and-Employee-performance-report/README.md

 - Compare profitability across branches
 - Identify profitable and loss-making projects
 - Identify low-profitability and loss-making resources
-- Track unbilled project expenses
+- Highlight projects with unusual income and expense patterns
-- Identify potential billing/revenue leakage indicators
+- Identify areas that may require further billing or financial investigation
 - Calculate operating profitability after allocated overhead
 - Support pre-payment profitability checks
 - Provide management with a consolidated view of financial performance

 ---
 ## Approach

 The reporting process follows the structure: